 Ingredients:

 - Black Rice Mix.
-In Korean grocery stores, they sell black rice mixes — black rice mixed with various other grains.
+Most Korean grocery stores sell black rice mixes — black rice mixed with various other grains (see below for more notes on black rice mix).
 Adds more nutrition and fiber.

-Adding a variety of grains increases the nutritional density of rice, while also keeping the texture chewy, hearty, and pleasantly nutty.
+Adding a variety of grains increases the nutritional density of rice.
+It can also change the texture and flavor.
 Some common grains:

 - Black Rice.
-You need a little bit of black rice for that beautiful purple color!
+Creates that beautiful purple color!
 Glutinous black rice is ideal but can be hard to find.
-Short grain or even medium grain works.

 - Sweet Brown Rice (Glutinous Brown Rice).
 Different from regular brown rice, these grains are shorter, plumper, and slightly sweeter.
 When cooked, the texture is stickier and chewier than regular brown rice.